hgmnz/practiceovertheory/source/_posts/2013-07-06-distributed-locking-in-postgres.markdown

 nature.
 Distributed mutexes and locks are an important primitive to help ensure correctness of behavior under concurrent environments.

-Many projects and products with distributed lock managers exist such as but Postgres provides a lightweight mechanism that is suitable for many locking needs, without needing to add more dependencies to infrastructure which already uses Postgres.
+Many projects and products with distributed lock managers exist, but Postgres provides a lightweight mechanism that is suitable for many locking needs, without needing to add more dependencies to infrastructure which already uses Postgres.

 More information about advisory locks in postgres can be found [here](http://www.postgresql.org/docs/9.1/static/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS) and [here](http://www.postgresql.org/docs/9.1/static/explicit-locking.html#ADVISORY-LOCKS).